CallmeBK/VolLightbarCtrlWithDS4/README.md

 -for informing me of ksceDebugPrintf (kernel printf function)
 -for giving me the idea to use db.yml to find required stubs
 -for informing me that I need to have taimoduleutils_stub for module_get_offset to work in kernel plugin
+-for suggesting to reverse engineer sceAVConfigGetSystemVol, sceAVConfigSetSystemVol, sceAVConfigMuteOn functions
+-for suggesting tools/programs to use for reverse engineering functions
+-for informing me that bootimage is just a bunch of elfs appended to each other and then encrypted to one self

 davee
 -for teaching me that you should choose user over kernel everytime you get the option because with less privileges, you're less likely to cause system crashes if something goes wrong.